JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 ### How to use the Node.js REPL

-REPL stands for Read-Evaluate-Print-Loop, and it’s a great way to explore the Node.js features in a quick way.
+REPL stands for Read-Evaluate-Print-Loop, and it's a great way to explore the Node.js features in a quick way.

 The `node` command is the one we use to run our Node.js scripts: